autorope/donkeycar/README.md

 ### Drive your car
-Once you have built your car you can use it like this.
+Once you have built your car and it's connected to the same wifi as your computer.

+1. Open a terminal and clone the donkey repo: `git clone https://github.com/wroscoe/donkey`
-1. Start the default pilot server. `python scripts/serve.py`
+2. Start the default pilot server using docker: `bash start-server.py`
+3. Open a new terminal and find your car's Raspberry Pi's IP address: `python scripts/find_car.py`
+4. SSH to your car's Raspberry Pi: `ssh pi@<your pi's ip address>` (default password = raspberry)
-2. Start your car and connect it to the pilot server. `python scripts/drive.py  --remote http://<your_pilot_server_ip>:8887`
+5. Start your car's driver loop: `python scripts/drive.py  --remote http://<your computers ip address>:8887`
+6. Turn on your car.
-3. Go to `<your_pilot_server_ip>:8887` on your phone or computer to start driving your car.
+7. Go to `<your_pilot_server_ip>:8887` on your phone or computer to start driving your car.